 Each abstract will have only one presenter.
 The presenter will be indicated on the abstract in the program.
 If the wrong person is listed as the presenter, please write to us at email@example.com with your submission ID number and we will update it.
 Each session will be conducted on its own Zoom webinar.
 The presenter will receive an email from Zoom in early September inviting them as a panelists to their session webinar.
 They will use this link to join the webinar.
 We will let you know when this email goes out.
 Oral presenters will be given 10 minutes to present their work and an additional 5 minutes for Q&A, for a total of 15 minutes.
 Presenters will be able to share their screens for a presentation, but they are not required.
 Presentations will be done on Zoom Webinar.
 Almost all presentation software is compatible with Zoom, however videos are not recommended as the quality will be poor and there may be technical difficulties with sound.
 You will have to share your own screen and advance your own slides.
 Staff will be on hand to help with technical difficulties.
 You can find excellent resources in Zoom’s Help Center including videos on how to share your screen.

 This year’s posters will be displayed in our online virtual event poster gallery within Oxford Abstracts.
-Participants will have a chance to comment on posters and chat directly with authors through the chat feature or request for a live video chat.
+Participants will have a chance to comment on posters and abstracts and chat directly with authors through the chat feature.
+We are also happy to offer the opportunity for video chat this year!
+Participants can request a call with you directly for a one-on-one presentation of your poster.
+This is simply a call, you are not required to answer any video requests.
 Once the event is live, all posters will be available to view.
-However, in order to encourage conversations and help participants narrow their options, we will allocate specific time slots in the program for participants to view specific posters.
-Poster presenters need to be prepared to be online and ready to respond to comments and messages or chat live with participants during their allocated session to help facilitate real-time engagement.
+We have assigned poster presenters to poster sessions in order help participants narrow their options and view specific posters, encouraging live discussions.
+Poster presenters need to be prepared to be online and ready to respond to comments, messages, and video calls from participants during their allocated session to facilitate real-time engagement.